Here’s my hub for finding things that interest you. Each page will list all relevant posts for that topic.

 Whatever your reasons, I have some tips and start-up links for you here.

 I won’t post anything that I don’t like, so nobody has to worry about me blasting their book publicly.
 The worst that can happen is I’ll lay it down and not talk about it.

-That said, I don’t read horror or erotica at all, and I’m not the best choice for contemporary romance.
-I like my mysteries cozy, not graphic; thrillers and nonfiction are fine, but I’m fondest of historical and fantasy.
+That said, I don’t read horror or erotica at all, and I’m not the best choice for steamy romance.
+I like my mysteries cozy, not graphic, and I generally read historical and fantasy.